-The TRTA State First Vice-President:
+The TRTA State First Vice-President shall:

-- Preside at appropriate TRTA meetings in the absence of, or at the request of, the president; - 2.
+- 1. Preside at appropriate TRTA meetings in the absence of, or at the request of, the president; - 2.
 Serve as the chair of the TRTA Membership Committee; - 3.
 Develop, with the TRTA Membership Committee, a plan of action for the year; - 4.
 Serve as a membership resource to assist districts and local units; and - 5.
 Perform other assigned duties to fulfill the objectives of TRTA.

-The TRTA District First Vice-Presidents:
+The TRTA District First Vice-Presidents shall:

 - 1. Preside at district meetings in the absence of, or at the request of, the district president; - 2.
 Serve as district membership committee chair and appoint its members; - 3.
 Distribute TRTA membership information to the local units; - 4.
 Assist local units in developing membership campaign plans; - 5.
 Monitor and support local unit membership activities; - 6.
-Collect the Each One Bring One forms from the local units and conduct drawing during convention caucus; - 7.
+Work with the District President to determine the awarding of the four \$25 individual membership incentives funded by the State office: - 7.
 Identify district areas where local units are needed and assist in their development; and - 8.
 Perform other assigned duties to fulfill the objectives of TRTA.

-The TRTA Local Unit First Vice-Presidents:
+The TRTA Local Unit First Vice-Presidents shall:

 - 1. Preside at meetings of the local unit in the absence of, or at the request of, the local unit president, and act for the president in his or her absence or inability to serve; - 2.
-Serve as chair or appoint a local unit member to serve as chair of the membership committee for the local unit and appoint its members; - 3.
-Develop a plan to involve members to recruit, retain, and regain members; - 4.
-Promote the Each One Bring One program and submit appropriate forms to the district first vice-president; - 5.
+Serve as chair of the membership committee for the local unit and appoint its members; - 3.
+Develop a plan to involve members to recruit, retain, and regain; - 4.
+Promote the individual membership incentive as determined by the District leadership; - 5.
 Keep the district membership committee chair informed of membership status and activities; and - 6.
 Perform other assigned duties to fulfill the objectives of TRTA. - \7.
 Assist the president. - \8.
 Attend the District Fall Conference. - \9.
 Attend the Spring Leadership Development Conference as the incoming first vice-president. - \10.
-Attend the first vice-president training session at the TRTA Convention and, if possible, attend the first vice-president training session at the Spring Leadership Development Conference.
+Attend the first vice-president training session at the Spring Leadership Development Conference and if possible attend the first vice-president training session at the TRTA Convention.